swift-server/guides/docs/concurrency-adoption-guidelines.md

 In the future we will see fully checked Swift concurrency.
 The language features to support this are the `Sendable` protocol and the `@Sendable` keyword for closures.
 Since sendable checking will break existing Swift code, a new major Swift version is required.

-To easy the transition to fully checked Swift code, it is possible to annotate your APIs with the Sendable protocol today.
+To ease the transition to fully checked Swift code, it is possible to annotate your APIs with the Sendable protocol today.

 You can start adopting Sendable and getting appropriate warnings in Swift 5.5 already by passing the `-warn-concurrency` flag, you can do so in SwiftPM for the entire project like so: